sunblockisneeded/docs-verify-skill/README.md

 ## CRITICAL — no reward hacking

 What needs revision is not the surface wrong answer, but the transfer quality that produced it.
-When the expected answer is B and the receiver answers A, LLMs have a very strong tendency to append "it's B, not A" to the document body.
+When the expected answer is B and the receiver answers A, LLMs have a very strong tendency to append "it's B, not A" to the document body. **NEVER DO THIS**.
 That is only patching the test.
 Build a document that improves the fundamental quality of explanation and information transfer — not a document that passes the test.